 Health facilities will be a key part of Chapelton.
 In the early stages of development, they will be housed in retail or commercial units in each neighbourhood centre to ensure accessibility to all residents.
 Towards completion of the town, it is likely that the GP provision will relocate to a single ‘medical centre’ in the town centre.
 Dentists and … Read More

 Chapelton is served by a lively tearoom and Visitor Centre, a beauty and hair salon and a nursery school.
 More retail and offices are planned around Liddell Place and an allotments area is being designed and will be ready next year.
 Parks and leisure facilities are central to every phase of Chapelton.
-Community halls, parks … Read More
+Community halls, parks and sports pitches will feature … Read More

 Designed to be pedestrian friendly with an open sign free environment and with garages to the rear, there is nevertheless great road links into Aberdeen and to the south.
 Set between the A90 to the East and the AWPR Fastlink to the West there is a regular bus service.
 Aberdeen and Dundee buses stop at Chapelton’s Park and Choose … Read More